jupyter/nbconvert/docs/source/install.rst

 Installing TeX
 --------------

-For converting to PDF, nbconvert uses the TeX document preparation ecosystem.
-It produces an intermediate ``.tex`` file which is compiled by the XeTeX engine with the LaTeX2e format (via the ``xelatex`` command) to produce PDF output.
+For converting to PDF, nbconvert can either use `Puppeteer <https://pptr.dev>`_ (with ``--to webpdf``) or the TeX document preparation ecosystem (with ``--to pdf``).
+In the latter case it produces an intermediate ``.tex`` file which is compiled by the XeTeX engine with the LaTeX2e format (via the ``xelatex`` command) to produce PDF output.

 .. versionadded:: 5.0

     We use XeTeX as the rendering engine rather than pdfTeX (as in earlier versions).
 XeTeX can access fonts through native operating system libraries, it has better support for OpenType formatted fonts and Unicode characters.

 To install a complete TeX environment (including XeLaTeX and the necessary supporting packages) by hand can be tricky.
 Fortunately, there are packages that make this much easier.
 These packages are specific to different operating systems:

 * Linux: `TeX Live <http://tug.org/texlive/>`_